gradientbear/notion-assistant-alexa-skill/docs/USER_GUIDE.md

 ### Step 1: Set Up Notion Databases

-Before using the skill, you need to create three databases in your Notion workspace:
+Before using the skill, you need to create three databases in your Notion workspace.

+**Recommended:** Create a dedicated page (e.g., "Privacy" or "Alexa Skill Data") and add all three databases to that page for better organization.

 #### 1. Tasks Database